 Do not abuse alcohol.
 Although few drinks here and there will do no significant harm, binge drinking does.
 Studies have shown that exceeding four drinks is a sure way to bring down T and DHT6, which slows down your beard growth rate.

 Lift heavy weights.
 Exercising is a great way to improve circulation and help those crucial nutrients and hormones get into the follicles (derma papilla), but resistance training in particular also skyrockets testosterone7, which is fantastic for the whiskersSIDENOTE – In 2016 my good friend, Christopher Walker, created a training program that is specifically formulated for increasing testosterone production and androgen receptor density.
 If you’re looking to get shredded and help your beard grow as a side benefit, consider having a read and apply it to your training.

 Don’t use antiandrogenic medication.
 Many common drugs have a nasty side effect of lowering crucial beard growing hormones; these include statins, SSRI’s, beta-blockers, opiate painkillers, and antifungals.

 Avoid certain human-made chemicals in cosmetics, especially BPA, parabens, and phthalates.
 They are all proven antiandrogens and can lower testosterone and DHT, inhibiting beard growth.
 Especially avoid using moisturizers with these on facial hair area!

-3. Eat Right for Beard Growth
+3. Eat Right for a Better Beard